Alexander-556/PowerShellScripts/README.md

 👉 Check out the [Start-FastCopy README](./Project_Start-FastCopy/README.md)

-### Simple-Functions - Small Scripts for Terminal Fun & Utility
+### Simple-Functions - Collection of Small Scripts for Terminal Fun & Utility

 The SimpleFunctions folder contains a growing collection of lightweight, self-contained PowerShell functions designed for fun, learning, and daily scripting enhancements.
 These scripts are ideal for exploring how to use loops, output formatting, animation tricks, and terminal interactivity in PowerShell.